What is the nature of SEISS?

 If you properly claim an SEISS payment (i.e. you are eligible at the time of claim) but you find that later in the year your profits increase, none of the SEISS amount paid to you will be clawed back by HMRC.

-SEISS initially provided a single instalment payment to cover the period March, April and May 2020.
-This was extended to provide a single payment to cover the period June, July and August 2020 as well.
-The Chancellor has announced that the scheme will be further extended: there will be a single payment to cover the three month period November 2020 to January 2021 and a further single payment to cover the three month period February to April 2021.
+SEISS initially provided a single instalment payment to cover the period March, April and May 2020 (1st payment).
+This was extended to provide a single payment to cover the period June, July and August 2020 (2nd payment), and then again to provide a single payment to cover the three month period November 2020 to January 2021 (3rd payment).
+SEISS was once again extended to provide a single payment to cover the three month period February to April 2021 (4th payment).